 Interior Design Insurance Frequently Asked Questions (FAQ)

 If you’re buying insurance as an interior designer or a decorator, it’s important to understand the ins and outs of shopping for a policy.
-Our forum is a great place to ask questions about getting covered.
-You can also find out the answers to some frequently asked questions below.

 Some of the most frequently asked questions about insurance for interior designers are: